hiddenswitch/Spellsource/README.md

 Visit [`GameStateValueBehaviour`](spellsource/gamestatevaluebehaviour.py) to see an implementation of a complex AI bot in Python.
 This is a direct port of the Java code.
 Unfortunately, on the Python platform, remoting (accessing the Java engine) in the particular way this bot does is slow.
 To implement more sophisticated bots, consider adding a method to `GameContext` that will extract the exact data, in a binary format, that you need in your Python implementation, to reduce the communication overhead between Java and Python.

-Alternatively, [this example notebook](docs/simulation_example.ipynb) to see an example of simulating games.
+### Quick Start Multiplayer

+ 1. Download the Hidden Switch Launcher for [Mac OS X](http://go.hiddenswitch.com/mac) or [Windows](http://go.hiddenswitch.com/win).
+ 2. Download the Spellsource Client from within the launcher and start it.
+ 3. Enter Quick Play to play against a bot, or Matchmaking to play against a random opponent.

 ### Quick Start Contributing Cards

 If you'd like to **contributed or edit cards**, **write new game mechanics** or **improve the server**, follow these instructions to install and run the server:

  1. Install the Java 8 SDK (JDK).
- 2. Optionally, install exactly `swagger-codegen` version 2.2.2.
- 3. Clone this repository.
+ 2. Clone this repository.
- 4. To run the server locally, execute the following on a command prompt:
+ 3. To run the server locally, execute the following on a command prompt:
     * Linux/Mac OS X: Run `./gradlew net:local`.
     * Windows: See the **Getting started with Development on Windows** guide below.
- 5. Download the Hidden Switch Launcher for [Mac OS X](http://go.hiddenswitch.com/mac) or [Windows](http://go.hiddenswitch.com/win).
+ 4. Download the Hidden Switch Launcher for [Mac OS X](http://go.hiddenswitch.com/mac) or [Windows](http://go.hiddenswitch.com/win).
- 6. Download the Spellsource Client from within the launcher and start it.
+ 5. Download the Spellsource Client from within the launcher and start it.
- 7. Your game client will automatically detect your local server and connect to it, as long as the server  is running before you start the client.
+ 6. Your game client will automatically detect your local server and connect to it, as long as the server  is running before you start the client.

 ### Using the Command Line Simulator